abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Two trivial groups](groups_product_four.svg)

-The *actions* of the product group are comprised of the actions of the first group, combided with the actions of the second one, where each action is applied only on the element that is a member of it's corresponding group leaving the other element unchanged.
+The *actions* of the product group are comprised of the actions of the first group, combined with the actions of the second one, where each action is applied only on the element that is a member of its corresponding group leaving the other element unchanged.

 ![Klein four](klein_four_as_product.svg)